 Source: Asha Bangalore, Northern Trust - Daily Global Commentary, March 25, 2009.

-CEP News: Fed's Rosengren says programs will lower consumer, business loan
+CEP News: Fed's Rosengren says programs will lower consumer, business loan costs

 "Recent actions by the Federal Reserve should help lower the cost of credit to consumers and businesses, according to Boston Fed President Eric Rosengren speaking before the House Financial Services Committee on Monday.